 a) if the IWK N26 bit in the 5GS network feature support IE is set to "interworking without N26 not supported", the UE shall operate in single-registration mode;

-b) if the IWK N26 bit in the 5GS network feature support IE is set to "interworking without N26 supported" and the UE supports dual-registration mode, the UE shall operate in dual-registration mode;
+b) if the IWK N26 bit in the 5GS network feature support IE is set to "interworking without N26 supported" and the UE supports dual-registration mode, the UE may operate in dual-registration mode;

-c) if the IWK N26 bit in the 5GS network feature support IE is set to "interworking without N26 supported" and the UE only supports single-registration mode, the UE may operate in single-registration mode; or;

 NOTE: The registration mode used by the UE is implementation dependent.

+c) if the IWK N26 bit in the 5GS network feature support IE is set to "interworking without N26 supported" and the UE only supports single-registration mode, the UE shall operate in single-registration mode; or;

 d) if the IWK N26 bit is not received or not supported by the UE, the UE shall operate in single-registration mode.

 The UE shall treat the received interworking without N26 supported indication for intersystem change with EPS as valid in the entire PLMN and its equivalent PLMN(s).